espruino/EspruinoDocs/modules/graphical_menu.md

     "x": 0, // optional, x offset of menu
-    "x2": g.getWidth()-1, // optional, x coordinate of right of menu "y2": g.getHeight()-1, // optional, y coordinate of bottom of menu "predraw": function(gfx) {} // optional, function called before menu is drawn
+    "x2": g.getWidth()-1, // optional, x coordinate of right of menu "y2": g.getHeight()-1, // optional, y coordinate of bottom of menu "cB" : 0,  // optional, background colour
+    "cF" : -1, // optional, foreground colour
+    "cHB" : 0,  // optional, background colour of highlighted item "cHF" : -1, // optional, foreground colour of highlighted item "predraw": function(gfx) {} // optional, function called before menu is drawn
-                                // (you could for instance set the font in here) "preflip": functiongfx() {} // optional, function called after menu is drawn,
+                                // (you could for instance set the font in here) "preflip": function(gfx,less,more) {} // optional, function called after menu is drawn,
-                                // before it's sent to the screen },
+                                // before it's sent to the screen.
+                                // less is true if there are menu items off the top of the screen
+                                // more is true if there are menu items off the bottom of the screen },
   "menu text" : function() { called when menu item selected };, "another menu" : {